Uberspace/lab/source/guide_prosody.rst

  prosody [...] is now built and installed in [...]
  [isabell@stardust ~]$

-.. note:: Prosody only provides rockspecs for all modules individually (refer to `prosody rocks <https://packages.prosody.im/rocks>`_ ) and currently there isn't a up-to-date version on luarocks.
-Please make sure you want to install the provided unofficial rockspec file.
+.. note:: Prosody only provides rockspecs for all modules individually (refer to `prosody rocks <https://packages.prosody.im/rocks>`_ ) and currently there isn't an official up-to-date version on luarocks.
+Please make sure you want to install the provided unofficial rockspec file by analysing it's content.

 Configuration
 =============